NoahRoseLedesma/nomohead/README.md

 Setup asks for the following parameters:

-1. Location of ngrok - enter the directory where you installed ngrok along with ngrok executable (not just the directory)
-2. Dweet ID - This is the ID you will be using to broadcast the IP.
+1. Dweet ID - This is the ID you will be using to broadcast the IP.
 Enter something you think is unique (i.e. not raspi)
-3. Dweet ID for tunnel - The first parameter is for the IP.
-You can use separate IDs for tunnel and IP if you want, if not just press ENTER.
-4. Delay - The ngrok service takes an unpredictable amount of time to initialize (depends on processor and network load), but 1m seems to work fine for me.
-Increase this value if the ip address shows up but the ngrok tunnel never does.
-(It is worth pointing out that this is a little redundant.
-You can simply login to your ngrok account to see open tunnels and connect to them)
+2. The name of the interface to forward the ipv4 address of

 Once all values are entered, a cron job is created that runs at boot.